 St. Augustine Shuttles

 The historic district of St. Augustine is easily seen by foot.
-But during the warmer months, transportation and rest take the form of trolley services that run in a loop through the city sights.
+But during the warmer months, when the sun is its strongest, you might want to take the trolley services that runs in a loop through the city sights.

 St. Augustine Beaches

-The Atlantic beaches are several miles removed from the center of the city, so you'll need a car rental or a trolley pass to spend a day in the sand or book a room with an ocean view.
+The Atlantic beaches are several miles removed from the center of the city so you will need a car rental or a trolley pass to spend a day in the sand or book a room with an ocean view.

 The St. Augustine Lighthouse & Maritime Museum and the St. Augustine Alligator Farm & Zoological Park are within a half-mile of the Bridge of the Lions that connects Anastasia Island and the downtown area.

 The lighthouse has a colorful history and you can climb 221 steps to an observation deck for commanding views of the area.
-Admission to the lighthouse and museum runs $11-$13.
+Admission to the lighthouse and museum runs $11 to $13.

-The alligator farm also features a variety of reptile and bird species, and fossil exhibits.
-Admission costs are on the high side by local standards: $24 for adults, $13 for children ages 3-11.
+The alligator farm also features a variety of reptile and bird species and fossil exhibits.
+Admission costs are on the high side by local standards: $26 for adults and $15 for children ages 3 to 11.